 [...]

-For the plaintiff, the risk that falls solely within his sphere of responsibility has thus materialised.
-He must therefore allow himself to be held to his booking of the flight to Costa Rica.
-There was no breach of duty on the part of the defendant.
+Thus, the risk that falls solely within the plaintiff's sphere of responsibility materialized.
+He must therefore abide by his booking of the flight to Costa Rica.
+No breach of duty by the defendant occurred.“

-Source: Press release of the Regional Court Munich I of 24 September 2008, Press Spokesman VRiLG Dr. Frank Tholl, Prielmayerstraße 7, 80335 Munich, E-mail: poststelle@lg-m1.bayern.de, Internet: www.justiz.bayern.de/gericht/lg/m1/
+Source: Press release of the Munich I Regional Court dated September 24, 2008, Press Spokesperson Presiding Judge Dr. Frank Tholl, Prielmayerstraße 7, 80335 Munich, Email: poststelle@lg-m1.bayern.de, Internet: www.justiz.bayern.de/gericht/lg/m1/

 Goldberg Attorneys at Law, Wuppertal-Solingen 2008